deweylab/detonate/rsem-eval/README.md

 ## <a name="introduction"></a> Introduction

 RSEM-EVAL is built off of RSEM.
 It is a reference-free de novo transcriptome assembly evaluator.
-This document will only cover the RSEM-EVAL only features.
-For the shared feature with RSEM, please refer to 'README_RSEM.md'.

 ## <a name="compilation"></a> Compilation & Installation